awecode/nuxt-better-auth-layer/README.md

 ## Components

 ### MagicLinkLogin
 Email-based authentication component.
-Sends both a clickable link and a one-time code that users can enter manually.
+Sends both a clickable link and a one-time token that users can enter manually.

 ```vue
 <template>